Last Updated on October 26, 2023 by Sorin Petroj

 It is caused by repetitive movement of the forearm, overexertion of arms and forearms, and poor playing technique.
 It is excruciatingly painful; hence its treatment may take longer.

 How to protect yourself from tennis elbow injuries

-Experts advise players to allow ample time to rest for the hands and forearms.
-It is also helpful to work on your coordination and balance so that you avoid falling on your elbow during a game (although it is quite rare).
+Experts advise players to allow ample time to rest their hands and forearms.
+Working on your coordination and balance is also helpful to avoid falling on your elbow during a game (although it is pretty rare).